cs480x-21c/03-Experiment/README.md

 - Smooth transitions between visualizations
 - Data is automatically sent to a Firebase database
 - Node.js script to get data from firebase into csv
+- CSV is autmoatically split into matricies, which are manipulated to derive bootstrap intervals, which are then plotted with the averages and labled

 # Authorship